 When discussing the revision of Law 31/86 of 29 August 1986, there were many opinions on the path to follow; notably, simply amending the law or approving a completely new document.
-Eventually, the latter option prevailed and the decision was taken that the new text should be based in the UNCITRAL Model Law.
+Eventually, the latter option prevailed and the decision was taken to base the new text on the UNCITRAL Model Law.

-One of the purposes of changing the law was to make Portugal a more interesting seat for international arbitration and that would be more easily achieved with a law following an internationally accepted standard.
-Considering that the UNCITRAL Model Law was the source of inspiration for many new European texts (as had happened recently with Germany, Austria and Spain), it was clear at a very early stage that it should also be the model for the new Portuguese law.
+One of the purposes of changing the law was to make Portugal a more interesting seat for international arbitration, and that would be more easily achieved with a law following an internationally accepted standard.
+Considering that the UNCITRAL Model Law was the source of inspiration for many new European texts (as is the case in Germany, Austria and Spain), it was clear at an early stage that it should also be the model for the new Portuguese law.

-Nonetheless, the Law is not a mere copy of the UNCITRAL Model Law text and many changes were introduced, either because they were more in line with the Portuguese legal tradition or because the UNCITRAL Model Law solutions were not considered adequate or were too vague
+Nonetheless, the Law is not a mere copy of the UNCITRAL Model Law text and many changes were introduced to be more in line with the Portuguese legal tradition and because the UNCITRAL Model Law solutions were not considered adequate or were too vague it was decided that it should be applicable to both domestic and international arbitration, even if some minor additional provisions would be required to regulate the latter.